Skip to main content

 I. The Great Decoupling #

-For the last sixty years, the software architect was a God of Logic.
+For the last sixty years, the software architect was a Master of Logic.
 We lived in a world where a semicolon meant a hard stop, and an if-else statement was an unbreakable law.
 We built empires on the back of determinism.

 But in the span of a few years, the ground has shifted.
 We have transitioned from the Era of Logic to the Era of Weights.